vardhan-930/iac-security-pipeline/README.md

-1. Title
-   - Infrastructure as Code Security Pipeline with Checkov and GitHub Actions
+ Infrastructure as Code Security Pipeline with Checkov and GitHub Actions

 2. Student Details
    - Name: HARSHA VARDHAN BODDU
    - Reg No: 229303278
-   - Year & Section: SECTION D
+   - Section: D

 3. Project Goal
    - I built a small CI pipeline that scans my Terraform code for security issues when I push or open a pull request.